 We detail some of the fundamentals of liquid chromatography and examine emerging trends and new products -- with special focus on nanoflow and chip-based technologies.

 The road to biomarker validation is long and arduous, however modern solutions are paving the way for a greater range of entities with untold potential.

 With a focus on mass spec methods and solutions, we explore the journey from biomarker discovery, to verification and validation, to clinical implementation.

 LabX Industry Insights: Sample Delivery Systems for High Performance Liquid Chromatography and Mass Spectrometry

 Programmable high performance syringe pumps are utilized in MS and HPLC applications ranging from method development to instrument calibration

 The scandals involving melamine as a food adulterant are valuable case studies as they have led to extensive research into analytical testing.

 MS methods for pesticide analysis have evolved over the years as many permutations of extraction, cleanup, separation, and detection have been implemented.

 APCI is a soft ionization technique that has proven ideal for fast screening of trace compounds, steroids, pesticides, food adulterants, and other analytes.

-In addition to food testing, portable and capable CMS analysis is valuable in industries including water purity, environmental sampling, and diagnostics.
+In addition to food testing, portable compact mass spectrometry analysis is valuable in industries including food safety and testing, water purity, environmental sampling, and diagnostics.